oristopo/nanoTAPR/README.md

 ![](./media/Sparam.gif)

-The VNA is really a transmission-reflection test set.
+A VNA is really a transmission-reflection test set.
 It applies stimulus `a1` to port one of the device while measuring `b1` and `b2`, then calculates `S11` (because `a2` is zero).